About the Programme

 - To participate in Islands cohort the business must be from Orkney, Shetland or Outer Hebrides.

-- The business must be early-stage and have the intention of registering an entity (as a company, social enterprise or otherwise) as a result of the programme.
+- The project must be early-stage, innovative and have the intention of registering an entity (as a company, social enterprise or otherwise) or commercialise research as a result of the programme.

-- The business must be early-stage and must not have raised more than £100,000 in investment or revenue
+- A business must be early-stage and must not have raised more than £100,000 in investment or revenue.

-- The business must intend to have at least one founder working on the business full time within twelve months of the end of the programme
+- There must be an intention to have at least one founder working on the project full time within twelve months of the end of the programme.

 In addition to our formal eligibility criteria, judges may consider applicants wider context such as employment status or barriers to working in order to be inclusive and offer places to applicants who may benefit most from the programme.